mel-miller/a11y-navbar/README.md

 var test = new a11yNavbar('main-nav');
 ```

 ...where 'main-nav' is the id attribute of whichever NAV element is to be converted by the script into a navbar.
-The NAV element should contain a simple unordered list of anchor elements to function properly.
+The NAV element should contain a simple unordered list of anchor (or span) elements to function properly.
 See the markup in demo/demo.html as an example.

 Since the initial motivation for creating A11y Navbar was for use in a [Drupal 8](https://drupal.org) based website, you'll also find demo/demo-drupal-markup.html which contains some default markup from the Drupal 8 menu system.